salvatore-abello/quakewatch/README.md

 # What is quakewatch?

-Quakewatch is a Web Application written in `FastAPI` and other technologies/frameworks and was created for a school project.
+Quakewatch is a Web Application written in `FastAPI` + other technologies/frameworks and was created for a school project.
 It deals with visualizing earthquake data and therefore analyzing territories, understanding which areas are the ones where earthquakes are most frequent.

 # Get started
 The only requirements are: